 The Company does not currently generate sufficient revenue to fund its planned exploration and development activities and will need to continue to obtain additional financing to execute such activities and discharge its day-to-day obligations.
-There is no assurance that the Company's funding initiatives will be successful, and the Consolidated Financial Statements do not reflect the adjustments to carrying values of assets and liabilities and the reported and consolidated statements of financial position classifications that would be necessary if the going concern assumption was inappropriate.
+There is no assurance that the Company's funding initiatives will be successful, and the Financial Statements do not reflect the adjustments to carrying values of assets and liabilities and the reported and consolidated statements of financial position classifications that would be necessary if the going concern assumption was inappropriate.
 These adjustments could be material.

 During 2022, the Company was successful in raising approximately \$21.0 million through a series of strategic financing transactions.
-In 2023 the Company is focused on securing the final funding for the restart of mining operations and resumption of copper concentrate production at Punitaqui.
-The Company is negotiating non-binding term sheets with several parties and has the goal of closing one or more funding agreements in the fourth quarter of 2023.
-Once this funding is received, the Company will be ready to begin mine rehabilitation and development with plant commissioning to occur soon afterwards.
+In 2023 the Company has focused on securing the funding for the restart of mining operations and resumption of copper concentrate production at Punitaqui, including the transactions described herein.

 On June 29, 2023, the TSXV approved the Interest Settlement Transactions with the Debenture Holders for the payment of accrued interest by way of issuance of common shares of the Company.
-Pursuant to the Interest Settlement Transactions, the Company issued an aggregate of 5,217,186 Shares to settle \$830,037 of accrued interest owing to Debenture Holders.
+Pursuant to the Interest Settlement